 Here’s how to use the Go Live Planning Tool to get a better handle on the entire decision process.

-“I know you’re not ready to choose a supplier yet.
+The conversation goes something like this: “I know you’re not ready to choose a supplier yet.
 But your chosen vendor will do better for you if they’re ready.
 In case it’s us, can we work backward from your target go live date?
 We can use our planning tool that takes about 10 minutes.
 If it’s useful, you can use it with other vendors, too.”

 You show your customer that your focus is helping them succeed.
 Ever seen “hurry up and wait” turn into “hurry up and hurry?”
 That puts their project at risk.
 So help them make sure they leave enough time for low-pressure implementation.
 What could be more inoffensive than that?
+To go deeper, download our 10th annual workbook, How to Make Your Number in 2017.
+Turn to the sales strategy section and flip to the Sales Process phase on pages 279 – 281 of the PDF workbook.

 If they won’t take you up on this offer, you’re probably losing.
 That knowledge alone is valuable, even if unwelcome, because you can still act.
+Sales operations may even think about making the completion of this sales aid as a buyer-driven exit criteria of the sales process.